ModelInference/texada/README.md

     SUCCESS: d
     end

-Note that in Texada's default setting, this log would be interpreted as one single, non-terminating trace, with lines like "// This is a comment" interpreted as events.
+Note that with Texada's default parsing setting, this log would be interpreted as one single, non-terminating trace, with lines like ```// This is a comment``` interpreted as events.

-But suppose we would like Texada to interpret 'end' as marking the termination of a trace and ignore lines beginning with '//'.
-Futhermore, we would like the program to ignore the "SUCCESS: " and "FAIL: " parts of the log lines and determine a line's event type purely on the final symbols (e.g. we would like to interpret "SUCCESS: d" and "FAIL: d" as instances of the same event "d").
-In order to do this, we would append the following options to our command:
+Let's say that we want Texada to: (1) interpret 'end' as marking the termination of a trace, (2) ignore lines beginning with '//', (3) ignore the "SUCCESS: " and "FAIL: " parts of the log lines, and (4) determine a line's event type purely on the final symbols (e.g., we want to interpret "SUCCESS: d" and "FAIL: d" as instances of the event "d").
+To do this, we would append the following options to our command:

     ... -r 'SUCCESS: (?<ETYPE>.*)' 'FAIL: (?<ETYPE>.*)' -s 'end' -i